gskrscm/my-tech-blog/docs/_posts/2020-04-11-Jenkins-Installation-Docker.md

 ---
 layout: post
-title:  "How to install and run Jenkins using docker and docker compose?"
+title:  "How to install and run Jenkins using docker and docker-compose?"
 date:   2020-04-11 10:10:58 +0530
 categories: Jenkins
 featured: true